perllb/ctg-exome/README.md

 # ctg-exome

-## nextflow pipeline for exome analysis with Illumina Dragen server
+Nextflow pipeline for exome analysis with Illumina Dragen server

 ## The following steps are performed by the pipeline: